smart-data-models/dataModel.IssueTracking/services/doc/spec_JA.md

       x-ngsi:
         type: Property
     service_code:
-      description: 'The unique identifier for the service request type.'
+      description: The unique identifier for the service request type
       type: string
       x-ngsi:
         type: Property
     service_name:
-      description: 'The human readable name of the service request type.'
+      description: The human readable name of the service request type
       type: string
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
       description: 'NGSI Entity type.
-It has to be Open311ServiceType'
+It has to be services.
+Enum:''services'''
       enum:
-        - Open311ServiceType
+        - services
       type: string
       x-ngsi:
         type: Property